deepjavalibrary/djl/mxnet/mxnet-model-zoo/README.md

 </dependency>
 ```

+## Pre-trained models

+The MXNet model zoo contains two major categories: Computer Vision (CV) and Natural Language Processing (NLP).
+All the models are grouped by task under these two categories as follows:

+* CV
+  * Action Recognition
+  * Image Classification
+  * Object Detection
+  * Pose Estimation
+  * Semantic Segmentation/Instance Segmentation
+* NLP
+  * Question and Answer

-## How to find a pre-trained model in model zoo
+### How to find a pre-trained model in model zoo

 In a model zoo repository, there can be many pre-trained models that belong to the same model family.
 You can use the `ModelZoo` class to search for the model that you need.